zeynepandsoy/Flask-Traffic-Web-App/README.md

 ### API Endpoint

 The app provides an API endpoint that enables users to retrieve/access data from the database in JSON format.
-Users can query the data with different filters or parameters, the data is then serialized using a QuerySchema and returned as a JSON response.
+Users can query the data with different filters or parameters, the data is then serialized with [Flask-Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/) using a QuerySchema and returned as a JSON response.
 To use the API endpoint, make a GET request to get_all_data route with enpoint `/data/` with the desired query parameters.

 **Querying the API Endpoint**